buehlpa/TramDag/README.md

   pip install -i https://test.pypi.org/simple --extra-index-url https://pypi.org/simple tramdag
 ```

-**optional**: If the weights of the Simple Intercepts should be initialized not randomly one can use a warmstart via R subprocess which needs an installation of R and according packages:
+**optional**: If the weights of the Intercepts and Linear Shift terms should be initialized not randomly, one can use a warmstart via R subprocess which needs an installation of R and according packages:

 - install R : https://cran.r-project.org/
 - install packages in R: